Level 1 - Children whose needs are met and who thrive

 - check online for other services you can contact locally for support

 - next steps will depend on the support required.
 Firstly, speak with the family about which professionals or services are already involved with the child, young person and family.
-Consider GP, health visitor, nursery, school or other education, church, local district / borough council services, local charities or voluntary and community groups.
+Consider GP, health visitor, nursery, school or other education, church, local district or borough council services, local charities or voluntary and community groups.